-Our internationally recognized team of women’s cancer specialists delivers the highest-quality care with compassion.
+Our internationally recognized team of gynecologic oncologists and other women’s cancer specialists delivers the highest-quality care with compassion.

 Why choose UCLA Health for gynecologic cancer care?

 We deliver gynecologic cancer care through the UCLA Jonsson Comprehensive Cancer Center (JCCC).
 The JCCC has an international reputation for providing the most up to date multidisciplinary gynecologic oncology treatments as well as new experimental therapies.
 Our experts guide the next generation of medical research.

 Our doctors use a patient-centered, evidence-based, holistic approach to cancer care, delivered with unwavering support and compassion.
 We specialize in all types of gynecologic cancer, including cervical, ovarian, endometrial, and uterine cancers.
 At UCLA Health, you’ll find:

 Expertise in gynecologic cancer: Our gynecologic oncologists deliver leading-edge treatments and the best possible care.

 Dedication to innovative research: Our patients inspire us every day to push the boundaries of science in search of a cure for gynecologic cancers.

 Personalized care: Our gynecologic oncology care doesn’t stop with a diagnosis or treatment.
 We lead with compassion, providing support every step of the way.